hanguyen2709/django_ecommerce/README.md

 # django_ecommerce
-this is demo for django ecommerce
+this is demo for django ecommerce withd dataframe and visualize data by matplotlib, seaborn